Window Film Blog

 Thermal stress is a physical phenomenon that occurs when an object is exposed to temperature changes.
 When an object is heated or cooled, its molecules expand or contract, causing the object to undergo thermal expansion or contraction.
 This can create stress within the object as different parts expand or contract at different rates.

-For example, during the day, sunlight can cause the exterior surface of a window to become much warmer than the interior surface.
+For example, during the night in some areas, temperatures may drop significantly and then when the sun rises, temperatures can rise quickly.
+The sunlight can cause the exterior surface of a window to become much warmer much faster than the interior surface.
 At night, the opposite may occur, with the exterior surface becoming much cooler than the interior surface.
-If these temperature changes are significant enough, they can cause the glass to expand and contract, which can create thermal stress.

 Evaluate for other contributing factors